Steven Bochco

 Steven Ronald Bochco (December 16, 1943 – April 1, 2018) was an American television writer and producer.
-He developed a number of television series, including Hill Street Blues, L.A.
-Law, Doogie Howser, M.D., Cop Rock, and NYPD Blue.
+He developed a number of television series, mostly crime dramas, including Hill Street Blues; L.A.
+Law; Doogie Howser, M.D.; Cop Rock; and NYPD Blue.

 Early life

 Bochco was born to a Jewish family in New York City, the son of Mimi, a painter, and Rudolph Bochco, a concert violinist and Polish immigrant.
 He was educated in Manhattan at the High School of Music and Art.
 His elder sister is actress Joanna Frank.

 In 1961, he enrolled at Carnegie Institute of Technology (now known as Carnegie Mellon University after merging with the Mellon Institute in 1967) in Pittsburgh to study playwriting and theater.
 He graduated with a Bachelor of Fine Arts (BFA) in Theater in 1966, having also had an MCA Writing Fellowship.